-The Device Specific Settings feature for SIP allows one to view aggregate system information and manage various device-specific parameters which determine how a particular device will function when deployed in the network.
-Specifically, one has the ability to define and administer various device-specific protection features such as Message Sequence Analysis (MSA) functionality, end-point and session call flows and Network Management.
+The Network & Flows feature for SIP allows one to view aggregate system information and manage various device-specific parameters which determine how a particular device will function when deployed in the network.

-7.4.1.
+7.8.1.
 Manage Network Settings

-From the menu on the left-hand side, select Network & Flows \rightarrow Network Management.
+From the menu on the left-hand side, select Network & Flows → Network Management.